-Today, when the majority of communication is done online, often between people who will never meet and always with the threat of being monitored, ABA strives to create spaces where people can freely express their ideas in a comfortable, aesthetically stimulating environment.
-At ABA, residents are encouraged to present their projects in the form of a salon, so that there is always a jumping off point from which discussion can unfold.
-People who have moved to Berlin from abroad to find their place in Berlin’s art world are brought together with more established members of Berlin’s art community, providing a democratic space where ideas, new projects, politics, urbanization, theory, etc. can be discussed face-to-face.
-The border between the public and private spheres is blurred as like-minded strangers are invited into the living rooms of our Berlin apartments, where history is already pressing in from all angles.
+Today, when the majority of communication is done online, often between people who will never meet and always with the threat of being monitored, ABA strives to create spaces where people can freely express their ideas in a comfortable, aesthetically stimulating environment and be met with immediate, face-to-face responses.
+The border between the public and private spheres is blurred as like-minded strangers come together in the streets, parks, and apartments of Berlin, the entire city becoming a living room, where history is already pressing in from all angles.

 ABA’s operations consist of the conception, curation, and implementation of various work and presentation formats: The organization of Salons, the release of Publications, the stewardship of a Residency Program, the organization of Lab, the maintenance of online Notices, and lastly the management of the BFSCA (Berlin Field School of Contemporary Art).
 Whether you are joining us as an artist-in-residence, an attendee of our frequently held salons, or as a reader of one of our publications, your attention is already a contribution to the development of ABA as a safe, cooperative space where artists, curators, designers, theorists—and anyone who is interested—can come together in support of each other’s endeavours.